Shilow Tracey

-Shilow Tracey (born 29 April 1998) is an English professional footballer who plays as a winger for club Crewe Alexandra.
+Shilow Tracey (born 29 April 1998) is an English professional footballer who most recently played as a winger for club Crewe Alexandra.

 Career

 Tracey began his career at Ebbsfleet United and made a single appearance for them in the Kent Senior Cup against Charlton Athletic.

 Tottenham Hotspur

 In the 2016 winter transfer window Tracey moved to Tottenham for an undisclosed fee.
 Paul Prenderville reviewed the player for Sky Sports quoting that Tracey is "Quick and strong, his performances for the Ebbsfleet youth team have drawn similarities with Yaya Toure".
 In July, 2018 Tracey signed a new contract committing to the club until 2020.

 Loan spells

 In January 2020, Tracey went out on loan to Macclesfield Town of League Two.
 On 8 February 2020 he made his football league debut away at Leyton Orient which ended 1–1.
 On 18 February, Tracey scored his first professional league goal in a 1–1 draw against Plymouth Argyle.

 On 18 September 2020, Tracey joined League One side Shrewsbury Town on loan for the 2020–21 season.
 He scored his first goals for Shrewsbury on 10 November 2020 when he scored a hat-trick in an EFL Trophy group game against Crewe Alexandra.

 On 25 January 2021, Tracey joined League Two side Cambridge United on loan for the remainder of the 2020–21 season.